-Dana also has broad experience involving the protection of IP on the internet, and routinely counsels clients on issues pertaining to domain name portfolio management and online enforcement, advising on the intricacies of ICANN’s new generic Top-Level Domain (gTLD) program, and filing and defending claims brought under the Internet Corporation for Assigned Names and Numbers (ICANN) Uniform Domain Name Dispute Resolution Policy (UDRP), as well as the takedown procedures of the Digital Millennium Copyright Act (DMCA).
+Dana also has broad experience involving the protection of IP on the internet, and routinely counsels clients on issues pertaining to domain name portfolio management, advising on ICANN’s new generic Top-Level Domain (gTLD) program, and coordinating online enforcement efforts, including through Uniform Domain Name Dispute Resolution Policy (UDRP) complaints and the takedown procedures of the Digital Millennium Copyright Act (DMCA).

-In addition, Dana advises clients on complex copyright issues, including the application of the fair use defense and the statutory right of termination.
-He further assists clients with copyright filing programs, the implementation of copyright compliance programs.
+Dana advises clients on copyright issues, including the application of the fair use defense and the statutory right of termination, and assists clients with copyright filing programs and the implementation of copyright compliance programs.
 Dana also counsels clients on franchise registration and disclosure laws, and helps them structure relationships in a way that takes advantage of the exemptions and exceptions to the applicable federal and state franchise laws.

-Dana is active in the International Trademark Association (INTA), has hosted an INTA roundtable on ICANN’s New gTLD Program, and currently is a member of INTA’s Internet Committee and the subcommittee on Social Media and Online Use.
-He also previously served as a member of INTA’s subcommittee for Government Advisory Committee (GAC) Outreach at ICANN.
-Dana actively participates in the International Franchise Association (IFA) and the American Bar Association (ABA) Forum on Franchising, and has been nominated to become a Fellow of the American Bar Foundation (ABF).
+Dana is active in the International Trademark Association (INTA), has hosted an INTA roundtable on ICANN’s New gTLD Program, and was a two-term member of INTA’s Internet Committee.
+Dana also actively participates in the International Franchise Association (IFA) and the American Bar Association (ABA) Forum on Franchising.

 Brandeis University, 1998, B.A., Magna Cum Laude